JesSonne/HumPlant/Readme.md

     ##                   Nestedness Complementary specialization
     ##                   20.0164723                    0.3151545

-Now lets take a look at the simulated network.
+Now, let’s take a look at the simulated network.
 Does the structure coincide with your expectations and what could be improved?

 ``` r